Certificate of Insurance

 no coverage check mark

-A liability insurance policy won’t pay to repair or replace your business property.
-Commercial property insurance can cover the cost of business property that’s lost, stolen, or damaged.
+A liability insurance policy will only pay to repair or replace a third party's property, not your own business property.
+For that, you need commercial property insurance, which covers your business equipment, inventory, or building if it is damaged, lost, or stolen.
 Small business owners can often combine this coverage with general liability insurance in a business owner's policy (BOP) for a discount.

 Example: A frozen pipe bursts at a real estate agent’s office.
 Several computers are destroyed, and water damage has ruined the floor.
 Commercial property insurance helps cover the cost of replacing the destroyed computers and installing a new floor.